How to Start a Personal Shopper Business

 Tools and equipment you should have include:

-- A cellphone or digital camera to transmit images of styles and colors to the client for consideration while you're shopping
+- A mobile phone or digital camera to send images of styles and colors to the client for consideration while you're shopping

 Once you know what you'll offer a client, you need to find ways to reach them.
 Some ideas include: